 Government

 Background: WFP works closely with the Government at both the national and local levels.
-At the national level, WFP works with line ministries and related institutions, including Tanzania Food and Nutrition Centre, Disaster Management Department, National Food Reserve Agency and Tanzania Ports Authority.
+At the national level, WFP works with line ministries and related institutions, including Ministry of Health, Community Development, Gender, Elderly and Children, Tanzania Food and Nutrition Centre (TFNC), Disaster Management Department, National Food Reserve Agency and Tanzania Ports Authority.
 At the local level, WFP works closely with district governments who are in some cases implementing partners for WFP in food insecure areas of the country.
-Under the new CSP, WFP Tanzania will increasingly shift to an enabling role by fostering local knowledge and enhancing technical capacity strengthening of government systems for monitoring in the case for example of the Tanzania Food and Nutrition Centre (TFNC), analysis and mapping of food insecurity, disaster risk reduction, programming and nutrition mainstreaming in social safety nets.
+Under the new CSP, WFP Tanzania will increasingly shift to an enabling role by fostering local knowledge and enhancing technical capacity strengthening of government systems for monitoring in the case for example TFNC, analysis and mapping of food insecurity, disaster risk reduction, programming and nutrition mainstreaming in social safety nets.

 Goal: Position WFP as a relevant partner in order to provide technical support to the Government.